jarvelov/cgminer-keep-alive/README.md

 Powershell script (with accompanying batch file) that parses cgminer's log and restarts the application when it hangs/crashes.
 It will try to kill all cgminer processes and spawn a new instance whenever it detects a "bad" word (customizable, see <a href="#configuration">Configuration</a>).
 If it fails to do so within 10 attempts it can optionally restart the server (also configurable).

-Support to handle multiple instances of cgminer is planned but as of now it can only handle 1 process at the time.
+Support to handle multiple instances of cgminer is planned but as of now it can only handle 1 process at a time.

 Output
 ==================